Welcome to the website of Fisher House, the Catholic Chaplaincy to the University of Cambridge.

 Sr Ann Swailes

-Originally from Devon, I studied English and Theology at Oxford, where I was received into the Catholic Church in 1996.
-I live in a small community of Dominican Sisters in the Huntingdon Road, and combine my work at Fisher House with lecturing in Theology at Blackfriars, Oxford.
-In my (occasional!) spare time, I enjoy choral singing, swimming, and cooking and eating international food.
+I grew up in rural Devon and I read English and Theology at Oxford, where I was received into the Catholic Church.
+I entered the Dominican Order in 2003, and currently live in a small community of sisters based in the Huntingdon Road.
+I combine my work at Fisher House with studying for a PhD in Theology at Clare College, investigating the relationship between the mystery of suffering and our understanding of the nature of the Church.
+In my (occasional) spare time, I enjoy choral singing, swimming, reading and writing poetry (good and bad respectively!) and cooking and eating international food.

 Fr Philip Moller